omkar-2483/Find-My-Nest/backend/README.md

 # init - to initialize the database and website
 * init data is stored in data.js
 * run index.js to initialize/re-initialize database

+# Views - contain all templates
+* layouts have boilerplate for common includes
+* listing have all pages related to listings

+# Static files
+* all static files are stored in public folder

+# Bootstrap used for styling